 Interviewer: Oops. [laughs] Oh, wait, these aren’t the questions I had prepared for you.

 Professor Dave: I hope not.
-All I remember from college math is my professor stating that "The area of an trapezoid is A = (B + b)h/2," or something like that.
-Never could figure out why he had to have both B and b, but there’s a reason I’m a humanities professor!
+All I remember from college math is my professor saying, "The area of a trapezoid is A = (B + b)h/2," or something like that.
+Never could figure out why he had to have both B and b -- there’s a reason I’m a humanities professor!

 Interviewer: Well then, you’ve got me beat, Professor Dave.